repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint ThereMayNotBeAnOperationWithTheSameSignatureAsAnAccessorMethodForFeature
+/*
-message
+There may not be an operation with the same signature as an accessor method for a feature
-'There may not be an operation with the same signature as an accessor method for a feature'
+*/

 context EOperation